riferrei/ccloud-clients/README.md

 client.
 It uses [goavro](github.com/linkedin/goavro) from LinkedIn to serialize and deserialize records using Avro.

-This README file is still in development so don't expect too much details here.
+This README file is still in development so don't expect too many details here.
 The code is self-explanatory, so I would strongly recommend going straight there.